Greece Moments Greece Moments

 Desert-like landscape in the northwest

 The atmosphere is particularly magical in the evening, when the Sahara of Limnos is bathed in warm light and the sand shimmers reddish.
-Take your time to walk over the dunes and soak up this unique atmosphere.
+Take your time walking across the dunes and soaking up this unique atmosphere.
 What a magical moment!

 lemnos desert greece